ihavethatonvinyl/blog/content/q-and-a/q-a-remix-with-lonny-starsky.md

 ## Have you ever bought a record just for the artwork?

-Whenever I saw FIDLAR on my 18th birthday.
+When I saw FIDLAR on my 18th birthday.
 I remember buying a METZ record that night because of how cool I thought the cover looked.

 ## What is your most memorable vinyl buying experience?